tearitco/SRW-Engine-MV-Public/docs/manual.md

 # Set-up

 Extract the archive containing the sample project.<br>
-In the project directory navigate to js/plugins/config and copy all files from the "default" directory to the "active" directory.
+In the project directory navigate to js/plugins/config and copy the "default" directory into a new "active" directory.

 # Plugin Config